Ready to say goodbye to debt for good? Learn More

 Connecticut Bankruptcy Lawyer Cost

-If you aren’t comfortable navigating the bankruptcy process yourself and you don’t have the resources to hire an attorney, consider Connecticut’s legal aid options.
+If you aren’t comfortable navigating the bankruptcy process yourself and don’t have the resources to hire an attorney, consider Connecticut’s legal aid options.
 These organizations provide free or discounted legal services to qualified residents.
 If you’re eligible for Chapter 7, you’ll likely also qualify for legal aid programs.

 Connecticut Court Locations